skhiggins/skhiggins.github.io/_pages/1_research.md

 - Summary: [World Bank Development Impact Blog](https://blogs.worldbank.org/impactevaluations/fintech-adoption-and-its-spillovers-guest-post-sean-higgins)
 - Video: [SFS Cavalcade](https://iu.mediaspace.kaltura.com/media/1_qmermprc) (25 minute presentation, plus discussion and Q&A)
 - Media coverage: [Kellogg Insight](https://insight.kellogg.northwestern.edu/article/debit-cards-helping-low-income-households-save?utm_content=bufferc5946&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)
+- Best Paper Award, GSU-RFS FinTech Conference
-- Best Paper in Corporate Finance, SFS Cavalcade North America 2020
+- Best Paper in Corporate Finance, SFS Cavalcade North America
-- PBCSF Award for the Best Paper in Fintech, WFA 2020
+- PBCSF Award for the Best Paper in Fintech, WFA

 [Using Lotteries to Attract Savings](/assets/pdf/GertlerHigginsScottSeira_PrizeLinkedSavings.pdf) (with [Paul Gertler](https://www.paulgertler.com/), [Aisling Scott](https://aislingscott.com/), and [Enrique Seira](https://www.enriqueseira.com/)).
 - <details><summary>Abstract</summary><p>Despite the benefits of saving in formal financial institutions, the take-up and use of savings accounts are low among the poor.
 In a randomized experiment across 110 bank branches throughout Mexico, an incentive to open and use a savings account—in which saving earned raffle tickets for cash prizes—caused a 41% increase in the number of accounts opened during the incentive months.
 Nearly all (96%) of new accounts were opened by previously unbanked households.
 The temporary two-month incentive had a persistent three-year impact on the flow of deposits at treatment branches.
 Prize-linked savings can thus benefit both previously-unbanked households and banks.</p></details>